 - (1) The company may identify items that will be considered variable only in the specification page.
-Such item shall be bracketed or otherwise marked to denote variability.
-The submission shall include a Statement of Variability that will discuss the conditions under which each variable item may change. - (2) Any change or modification shall be limited to only new issues of the policy and shall not apply to in force policies. - (3) The following items shall only be changed upon prior approval: - (a) Mortality tables; - (b) Interest rate for cash value and nonforfeiture benefits; - (c) Premium payment periods; and - (d) Settlement option tables. - (4) In addition to the items listed in Paragraph (3) above, a change or modification to any other item not specifically listed that may affect the derivation and compliance of policy values with any required minimum nonforfeiture values shall also be subject to prior approval.
-All submissions for approval of a change shall be accompanied by a demonstration, if applicable, signed by a member of the American Academy of Actuaries, that the policy continues to comply with the NAIC Standard Nonforfeiture Law for Life Insurance, model #808.
+The item shall be bracketed or otherwise marked to denote variability.
+The submission shall include a Statement of Variability that will discuss the conditions under which each variable item may change. - (2) Any change or modification shall be limited to only new issues of the policy and shall not apply to in force policies. - (3) The following items shall only be changed upon prior approval: - (a) Mortality tables; - (b) Interest rate for cash value and nonforfeiture benefits; - (c) Premium payment periods; - (d) Endowment periods; and - (e) Settlement option tables. - (4) In addition to the items listed in Paragraph (3) above, a change or modification to any other item not specifically listed that may affect the derivation and compliance of policy values with any required minimum nonforfeiture values shall also be subject to prior approval.
+All submissions for approval of a change shall be accompanied by a demonstration, if applicable, signed by a member of the American Academy of Actuaries, that the policy continues to comply with the NAIC Standard Nonforfeiture Law for Life Insurance, model #808. - (5) The company may also identify product specifications that may be changed without prior notice or approval, as long as the Statement of Variability presents reasonable and realistic ranges for the item.
+These items include minimum loan amounts, charges for supplemental benefits and options, any ages assumed in the calculation of benefits and options, and policy loan interest rates.
+A zero entry for a range of values on the specifications page for any benefit or credit provided for in the language of the policy is unacceptable.
+Any change to a range requires a refiling for prior approval and shall be accompanied by a demonstration, if applicable, signed by a member of the American Academy of Actuaries, that the policy continues to comply with the NAIC Standard Nonforfeiture Law for Life Insurance, model #808.